grndvl1/grndvl1/README.md

 <!--**grndvl1/grndvl1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 🔭 I’m currently working on ...
-GE Lighting app making improvements and trying to raise its status in the remote home lighting/device control
+iFit TV app making improvements and trying to raise its status

 🌱 I’m currently learning ...
 Astro-photography